ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## My Solution

 To combine the functionality of individual song-based playlist generators with a focus on making content based recommendations, I created a [web app](http://www.mixretriever.com/) that builds a hip-hop playlist of songs with similar lyrical meaning and mood around a song specified by the user.
+The app is best viewed at fullscreen and is currently nonresponsive.

 ![Album Art](https://zachheick.github.io/images/Project_Kojak_images/mix_retriever_logo.png){: .center-image }